tmorin/ceb/book/builders-and-decorators/OnBuilder.md

 const builder = OnBuilder.get('click, dblclick')
 ```

+The builder and underlying decorators are also technically documented: [OnBuilder](../api/classes/onbuilder.html).

 ## Listening to events from the custom element

 By default, the listeners are added to the custom element it-self.